Dianne Milsom - President

 Sandra Gebhardt - Secretary

 Sandra Gebhardt has 28 years of experience working in the Not for Profit sector; 17 years as Executive Director.
-She spent the majority of her career working in the children, youth and families sector and more recently Sandra has been working with seniors.
+She spent most of her career working with the children, youth and families providing programs and services that focused on “early intervention and prevention.”
 In her capacity as Executive Director Sandra oversaw multiple government contracts as well as numerous Accreditation processes.
+More recently Sandra has been working with seniors and she soon realized that many of the issues seniors were dealing with were similar to those being dealt with by youth.

 Over the years she has worked with and chaired a variety of boards and committees for both large and small organizations.
-Sandra is a past member of the Richmond Community Foundation's Board; the Federation of Community Social Services of BC and the Kiwanis Club.
+She is currently the chairperson of the Richmond Seniors Advisory Committee; a past member of the Richmond Community Foundation Board; the Federation of Community Social Services of BC and the Kiwanis Club.
 In 2008 Sandra was the recipient of United Way of the Lower Mainland's Award for Excellence as well as the Spirit of the Crane Gold Level Award for Business.
-She has lived in Richmond for 40 years and is a wife, mother and grandmother.
+She and her family have lived in Richmond for 47 years.

 Cyrene Beavis - Director